 # <some calculations using a,b,c>

-To describe how pre-allocation works, we'll consider a typical scenario where the strategy proves to be advantageous.
+To describe how pre-allocation works, we'll consider a scenario where the strategy proves to be advantageous.
 The setting involves a nested for-loop, in which the output of a for-loop serves as an intermediate input for another for-loop.
-The example will rely on explicit for-loops, but also on expressions that internally compute the operation via a for-loop (e.g., broadcasting).
+The examples are based not only on explicit for-loops, but also on operations that are internally computed via a for-loop (e.g., broadcasting).

 Let's first describe the inner for-loop that will be eventually embedded in an outer for-loop.
 Suppose we're assessing a worker's performance over a 30-day period, with daily scores recorded on a scale from 0 to 1.
 Defining successful performance as any score above 0.5, the following code snippets generate vectors indicating the days on which the goal was achieved.